 This post may contain affiliate links, meaning I may get a small monetary kickback.
 More info

-However, your Apple Watch can allow you to be more mindful beyond these great meditation and breathing apps.
+However, your Apple Watch can allow you to be more mindful beyond meditation and breathing apps.

-My personal goal is to live as intentionally as possible.
-Be in the moment.
-Focus on the now.
-But the battle between technology and mindfulness is constant.
+You want to live as intentionally as possible.
+You want to be in the moment.
+You wan to focus on the now.
+However, the battle between technology and mindfulness is constant.

-We're drawn to our phones when we hear the familiar dings and bleeps.
-We whip out our devices from our pockets when we feel the vibrations.
-We're all guilty of feeling a phantom vibration, too: where we think we feel a notification coming through, but when we grab our phones to check it, there's no notification at all (but then we get lost in the rabbit hole of scrolling through Instagram anyway).
+On an even scarier note, we're all guilty of feeling a phantom vibration: where we think we feel a notification coming through, but when we grab our phones to check it, there's no notification at all (but then we get lost in the rabbit hole of scrolling through Instagram anyway).

-Even through my social media ban and doing my best to turn notifications off, I'm still drawn to my phone.
-(In fact, I think turning off notifications is causing me to check my phone more because I need to open the app to see if there's any new activity.)
+Personally, even through my social media ban and doing my best to turn notifications off, I'm still unpleasantly drawn to my phone.

 For all of these reasons, I struggled with my decision to purchase the Apple Watch.

-My mantra is usually "I want to be more mindful and disconnect myself from technology."
+Like you, my mantra is usually "I want to be more mindful and unplug from technology."
 So buying a device that brings the internet to your wrist seems very counter-intuitive.

-However, I made a lot of changes to the default settings of the watch, and I make conscious decisions on how to use my watch and my phone.
+However, you can make a lot of changes to the default settings of the watch, and you can make conscious decisions on how to use your watch and my phone.

-Here are all the ways an Apple Watch can help you be more mindful, too!
+Here are all the ways an Apple Watch can help you be even more mindful!

 Breathing and meditation apps for Apple Watch